 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesAny learning resources required will be provided by the organisation or recommended by the academic supervisor.

 For more information on Internships see the Professions Internship Program website.

 Students interested in an International Internship opportunity are responsible for making their own visa and travel arrangements.
 The Internship Coordinator will manage the approval of the Internship for credit and allocate an academic supervisor, all other logistical information is the responsibility of the student.
 Students are requested to seek advice early in relation to visa and travel requirements, otherwise the opportunity to undertake the internship may be significantly delayed.

 Online LearningCourse resournces and rubrics are available on the MyUni course site.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is based on the principles of experiential learning and requires students to be placed in a business environment with workplace supervision and mentoring.
-Students will also be expected to meet one-on-one with an academic supervisor to discuss the nature of their academic project for assessment.
+Students will need to attend their workplace on the agreed internship days and any changes will need to be communicated with the Internships Team.